primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.floating.downscaleinteger.md

 ## Floating.downscaleInteger() method

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Divides `value` by this scale factor and truncates it to this decimals
+Divides `value` by this scale factor and truncates it to this decimals.

 <b>Signature:</b>